asyncgui/asyncgui/sphinx/index.rst

 AsyncGui
 ========

-A thin layer that helps to build an async/await-based api using a callback-based api.
+A thin layer that helps to wrap a callback-style API in an async/await-style API.

 .. toctree::
    :maxdepth: 1